The Philosophy Department offers numerous ways for students to get involved through scholarship, research or clubs.

 Service learning provides students with a way to see the theories they study in action, to bring their service experiences to share with the class, and to deepen their understanding of various social issues.

-Additionally, service learning can be self-initiated through an agreement among the student, the professor and the Service Learning Center.
+Additionally, service learning can be self-initiated through an agreement among the student, the professor and the Community-Based Learning Center.
 The self-initiated option carries one unit of academic credit.

 Dominican has committed extensive resources to fostering undergraduate research in all fields through the Office of Undergraduate Research and Creative Investigations.